 Managed DNS API Rate Limit

+Yes.
 Dyn’s Managed DNS API has a set request-rate limit to prevent abuse of the service.
-Rate limiting is set on a per-customer basis and a
+Please see Managed DNS API Rate Limit for more information.

 If you have additional questions, concerns, or would like to inquire about additional request capacity, please contact support (requires log-in).